django/django/docs/asgi.rst

   or left as empty string if no default found.

-* ``headers``: A list of ``[name, value]`` pairs, where ``name`` is the unicode string header name, and ``value`` is the byte string header value.
+* ``headers``: A list of ``[name, value]`` pairs, where ``name`` is the byte string header name, and ``value`` is the byte string header value.
 Order should be preserved in the HTTP response.
+Header names must be lowercased.

 * ``content``: Byte string of HTTP body content.
   Optional, defaults to empty string.